 - Dispossessed does not dogmatically oppose all native forestry in Tasmania (the Greens do), and has room for a range of views, but not for fanatics.
-George Lane was a paid member of Greenpeace for 12 years.

 - Dispossessed supports pumped hydro, and understands the potential benefits of a second Bass Strait interconnector.
 The Greens have dismissed both of these in the past.